Language Translation

 Fish & Wildlife Proposed Rule Changes

-The Natural Resources Commission gave preliminary adoption to rule amendments governing deer hunting and river otter trapping at its meeting on Jan.
-23, 2024.
+The Natural Resources Commission gave final adoption of amendments to rule proposals governing deer hunting and river otter trapping at its meeting on Sept.
+17.

-All public comments are part of the official record and will be included in the hearing officer’s report for review and consideration by the NRC.
-Once the public comment period has ended and public hearings have been conducted, the NRC will vote on final adoption of any proposed rule changes.
-The changes must also be approved by the Attorney General’s Office and Governor’s Office before taking effect.
+All public comments are part of the official record and are included in the hearing officer’s report for review and consideration by the NRC.
+Changes approved by the NRC at final adoption must also be approved by the Attorney General’s Office and Governor’s Office before taking effect.

 • More Information about the proposed deer hunting rule changes